kokke/tiny-regex-c/README.md

 For more usage examples I encourage you to look at the code in the `tests`-folder.

-### TODO
+## TODO
-- tests that include atomics, word boundaries and \R
+- Tests that include atomics, word boundaries, \R and modifiers
-- Add `example.c` that demonstrates usage.
-- implement | operator
+- Implement | operator
-- implement i (case Insensitive) and s (Single line/DOTALL) modifiers
-- implement groups and captures
+- Implement groups and captures
+- Add file sizes for other architectures in README.md
 - Add `tests/test_perf.c` for performance and time measurements.

-### License
+## License
 All material in this repository is in the public domain.